moj-analytical-services/user-guidance/source/documentation/get-started.md

 ### Join Slack channels

-Join the following Slack channels in the **ASD workspace**:
-- **#ask-data-engineering**: for discussing data engineering and making technical queries to the Data Engineering team regarding Airflow
-- **#data_science**: for discussing data science tools and techniques with the Ministry of Justice's Data Science community
-- **#git**: for discussing Git tooling with the wider Ministry of Justice community
-- **#python**: for discussing Python programming with the wider Ministry of Justice community
+Conversations in Slack are organised into channels, which each have a specific topic.
+After getting access to Slack workspace you need to separately join channels.
+Channels can be:

+- public (all users can join) or
+- private (users can only join by invitation) or
+- be created based on teams, projects, locations, tools and techniques among others.

+ There are several public channels that are widely used and may be useful to join:

+- the [#analytical-platform-support](https://asdslack.slack.com/archives/C4PF7QAJZ) channel is used for general discussion of the Analytical Platform -- it is also monitored by the Analytical Platform team, who can help out with any technical queries or requests.
+Also used to request new or existing apps and app data sources
+- the [#ask-data-engineering](https://asdslack.slack.com/archives/C8X3PP1TN) channel is used for general discussion of data engineering and for getting in touch with the data engineering team with any technical queries or requests (such as airflow DAG reviews, database access, data discovery tool, etc).
-- **#r** and **#intro_r**: for discussing R programming with the wider Ministry of Justice community; #intro_r is aimed at new users
+- the [#git](https://asdslack.slack.com/archives/C4VF9PRLK), [#r](https://asdslack.slack.com/archives/C1PUCG719) and [#python](https://asdslack.slack.com/archives/C1Q09V86S) channels can be used to get support from other users with any technical queries or questions -- the #[intro_r channel](https://asdslack.slack.com/archives/CGKSJV9HN) is aimed specifically at new users of R

-Additionally, in the Justice Digital **workspace** join the following:
-- **#analytical-platform-support**: for tracking support queries that Analytical Platform users raise on [GitHub Issues](https://github.com/ministryofjustice/data-platform-support/issues)
-- **#ask-operations-engineering**: for requesting support with GitHub; you can use this channel to request access to the Analytical Platform later in this guide
+- the [#data_science](https://asdslack.slack.com/archives/C1Z8Q18LS) channel is used for general discussion of data science tools and techniques
+- the [#general](https://asdslack.slack.com/archives/C1PTUTC3F) channel is used for any discussions that don’t fit anywhere else
+- the [#10sc](https://asdslack.slack.com/archives/CC43ZT8AH) channel can be used to get in touch with other people working at 10SC and to ask any questions about the building

+There are lots of other channels you can join or you can set up a new one if you think something is missing.
+You may also wish to set up private channels to discuss specific projects and can direct message individual users.

 ## 3. Create GitHub account

 Using your work email address (ending either **justice.gov.uk** or **digital.justice.gov.uk**), [sign up for a GitHub account](https://github.com/join).
 See the [GitHub documentation](https://docs.github.com/en/get-started/signing-up-for-github/signing-up-for-a-new-github-account) for instructions.

 If you already have a GitHub account that you wish to use for work within the Ministry of Justice, you can use it provided you associate your work email address with the account in your user settings.